sakov/enkf-c/README.md

 - permits multiple model grids;

-- can handle rectangular or curvilinear horizontal grids, z, sigma or hybrid vertical grids.
+- can handle rectangular, curvilinear, or unstructured horizontal grids, z, sigma or hybrid vertical grids.

 **EnKF-C** is coded for simplicity, scalability and robustness.
 To handle as large systems as possible it uses shared memory capabilities of MPI-3.
 Here is a snapshot of ensemble spread of sea surface temperature from the 96-member EnKF ocean forecasting system with MOM5 based OFAM3 model (51 x 1500 x 3600 grid), assimilating about 14M super-observations at each 3-day cycle.